brandur/sorg/content/drafts/redis-cell.md

 The new conditional branch doesn't free the string before leaving the function, and so the program now has a memory leak.
-This is a very easy mistake to make in a C program.
+This is a very easy mistake to make in C.

-Luckily with Rust we can guarantee the memory safety of our `RedisString` by implementing the `Drop` trait:
+With Rust, we can do things a little differently.
+By implementing the language's built-in `Drop` trait (think of a trait like an interface in most languages), we can guarantee the memory safety of `RedisString`:

 ``` rust
 impl Drop for RedisString {